falkenber9/falcon/README.md

 ## Usage Instructions
 This section provides brief usage instructions for FALCON.
 The software collection comprises the following components:

-* Falcon Decoder GUI: A visualization for online/offline PDCCH decoding
+* FalconGUI: A visualization for online/offline PDCCH decoding
 * FalconEye: A command-line version of the PDCCH decoder for automated/batch processing
 * FalconCaptureProbe: Signal recorder with optional network probing
 * FalconCaptureWarden: A command-line controller for synchronized recordings by multiple instances of FalconCaptureProbe